DJSchaffner/BetterBags_ItemRack/readme.md

 The plugin was written for Classic SoD so it might not work for other versions of the game.

 It will collect all items assigned to an ItemRack set and place them in a single category.
-Might add the option to split them up into seperate categories for each set later but no promises.
+Might add the option to split them up into separate categories for each set later but no promises.